Azure/k8s-best-practices/Security_securing_a_cluster.md

 ## Private API Server and Service Endpoints

 Many Organizations are concerned that the Kubernetes API Server is Publicly exposed and are asking for a Private Endpoint.
 Private Endpoints are not an option today, but are on the roadmap.
 The ability to lock down access to the Public Endpoint to only certain VNETs (Service Endpoints) is also not available today, but on the roadmap.
+It is however already possible to put connected azure resources like databases, storage or keyvault into a dedicated vnet and secure the access to your data via service endpoints.

 **A bit of a duplicate of the first API Server section.**